 The Romance of the Sapphire Engagement Ring: Then and Now

-Sapphires have many symbolic associations and have long been popular as engagement ring stones among nobility and celebrities.
+The September birthstone, sapphires have many symbolic associations and have long been popular as engagement ring stones among nobility and celebrities.
 While still a poor soldier, Napoleon splurged on a ring set for Josephine with an inverted pear-cut sapphire and an upright pear-cut diamond, each stone just one carat in size.
-This ring style, known as “You and Me,” was incredibly popular during the 18th century.
+This ring style, known as "You and Me," was incredibly popular during the 18th century.

-Princess Kate’s engagement ring consists of an oval 12-ct Ceylon sapphire surrounded by a halo of diamonds.
+Duchess Kate's engagement ring consists of an oval 12-ct Ceylon sapphire surrounded by a halo of diamonds.
 In the 1980s, Prince Charles had picked the center stone with Lady Diana and had it set in a ring.
 Prince William, their son, presented the ring to Kate Middleton in 2010.
 It has since become one of the most famous engagement rings in the world.

 Other celebrities with notable sapphire engagement rings include Penelope Cruz and Elizabeth Hurley.